 Building Younger Audiences

-Jeff Christmas - drummer
+Jeff Christmas - conductor

 Jeff Christmas is a Canadian Composer, Arranger, Conductor, Drummer and Percussionist who studied at York University (Toronto) Western University (London) and Berklee College of Music (Boston).
 His extensive background and versatility encompasses the classical and contemporary worlds.